Biological-and-Precision-Psychiatry/Using-the-Danish-Registers/server_export/DST_server_export_guidelines.md

 - **Solution**: Rename levels to letters (`a`, `b`) or descriptive names (`level0`, `level1`)

-results will require extended manual review, may lead to requests for modifications and delay the export.
+We apply the same check functions during review.
+Unexplained suspicious results will require extended manual review, may lead to requests for modifications and delay the export.